Adapted in part from the Introduction to: The End of Materialism by Charles Tart, PhD

 Regardless of the view taken, we are left with the mystery of mysteries — the origination of matter or consciousness, which remains unanswered and perhaps is unanswerable.
 A question before which the human mind stands in awe.
 To quote the late Albert Einstein, “The most beautiful and most profound emotion we can experience is the sensation of the mystical…without it [one] is as good as dead.”

 I invite you to take an open-minded look at the evidence for psi for yourself and consider the implications of these phenomena for the assumption of the primacy of matter or of consciousness.
-I can think of no better places to start than with than:
+I can think of no better places to start than with:

 What is a belief system?
 A belief system is a set of filters through which we process experience and thereby come to an understanding of events.
 The late psychologist George Kelly called these filters personal constructs.
 Kelly believed that we have what he calls a core construct with subsidiary constructs that are superordinate and subordinate to one another.
 A given set of beliefs would then create a pyramid of constructs or filters, not unlike a flow chart for a chain of command.
 When there is a conflict between beliefs, a superordinate belief will take precedence over a subordinate belief, at least in a functional system.
 Another psychologist, Robert Hogan, suggests in his socioanalytic theory that most people have one of two constructs that underlie their beliefs about morality, which he characterizes as personal conscience and social responsibility.
 In the former, the superordinate belief is that people are inherently good and that injustice arises from oppressive social institutions.
 In the latter, the superordinate belief is that people are inherently bad and that social institutions protect people from injustice.

 Once we process an event through our beliefs and think we understand the nature of it, we are better able to formulate a response to it.
 It does not necessarily follow that the response will be a functional response or even a rational response.
 For a belief system to take root it need only produce a functional response more often than not.
 Belief systems that produce a preponderance of non-functional responses and fail to adjust become the basis for various psychological or mental disorders.
 Sometimes a belief system is dysfunctional because we hold contradictory superordinate beliefs that alone might be functional but when in opposition are dysfunctional.
-The psychologist and psychotherapist Albert Ellis (see Foundations sub-section in Part I) suggested that the primary task of childhood socialization is to establish a belief system.
-A noted psychiatrist, Michael Gazzaniga (see Automatic Programs sub-section in Part I), has even argued that human beings are belief-creating machines.
+The psychologist and psychotherapist Albert Ellis (see Chapter One, page 19) suggested that the primary task of childhood socialization is to establish a belief system.
+A noted psychiatrist, Michael Gazzaniga (see Chapter One, page 21), has even argued that human beings are belief-creating machines.
 Ellis would agree but add that we are also predisposed to creating irrational beliefs, an assertion supported by scientific evidence.

 Beliefs are important and powerful.
 On the positive side, consider the placebo effect in medical experiments.
 Individuals who are diagnosed with an illness and are unknowingly included in the control group often have as much improvement in their condition from the placebo treatment as do the patients in the experimental group who get the experimental treatment.
 On the negative side, consider the possibility that your beliefs could just as easily cause you to acquire an illness.
 Or, consider the role of beliefs in hate crimes or the powerful beliefs that lead some individuals to engage in suicidal attacks on their perceived enemies.
 In the area of education, research on methods of teaching reading have found that the effectiveness of a method is strongly influenced by whether or not the teacher using it believes it to be effective.
 Finally, research has shown that teachers’ beliefs about their students’ abilities affect the way they interact with those students, which in turn affects the beliefs of the students about themselves.
 This research study found that student performance was independent of measured ability.
 In short, a teacher’s beliefs can lead a student to under- or overachieve relative to measured ability.
 Beliefs then are potent enough to affect all aspects of our lives.